kordischp/404-to-archive/README.md

 **A Tampermonkey userscript that detects 404 (Not Found) pages and offers to redirect you to the archived version on Wayback Machine.**

 ## Features
-- Detects 404 pages based on page title and content.
+- Detects 404 pages based on HTTP status code
 - Asks for confirmation before redirecting.

 ## Installation